Sheikh Abdus Salam: Career

 Salam started his career in 1960 at the Nawagram United Academy as the headmaster.
 He then joined the Benda Union Institution as the headmaster and in 1967 he became the headmaster of Kalia Multilateral High School.
 He helped organized the 1969 uprising in Narail, East Pakistan.
 He was the general secretary of the Kalia Union unit of Bangladesh Awami League.
 He led the raising of the first flag of Bangladesh in Narail for the first time.
 When Bangladesh Liberation war started he helped organize the Mukti Bahini in the area and he was the convener of Freedom Fighters Sangram Parishad in Kalia Union.

 Death and legacy

-Salam was arrested by Pakistan Army in the early May 1971, he was tortured in custody and executed on 13 May 1971.
+According to one source, Salam was arrested by Pakistan Army in the early May 1971.
+The same states that he was tortured in custody and executed on 13 May 1971.
 After the Independence of Bangladesh Kalia college was renamed to Shaheed Abdus Salam Degree College.
 On 14 December 1998, Bangladesh Post issued postal stamps with his image on the occasion of Martyred Intellectuals Day.